solarina/zion-docs/README.md

 }
 ```

-here the status is very important, you should only accept an order if its status
+The status here is very important.
+You should only accept an order if its status
 is "Filled" otherwise it means the order is failed, and you have not received
 any money.